The Honours Program coordinator: Dr Angela Lawless

 The Process of enrolment in an Honours Program

-The Co-coordinator of the Honours Program invites students to apply at the end of the last semester in second year.
+The Co-coordinator of the Honours Program invites students to apply in the first semester of third year.

-Students apply in writing by the end of November.
+Students apply in writing toward the end of May.
 The application must include a cover letter and transcript.

 Applicants are selected by the Honours Committee and offers are made by the end of the year.